BarriF13/BarriF13/Readme.md

 I am a full stack software developer recently graduated from Makers Academy, passionate about frontend development.
-I am constantly improving my knowledge to challenge myself and currently upskilling in JavaScript, React.js and Redux, adding to my capability as a developer.<br>
+I am constantly improving my knowledge to challenge myself and currently upskilling in JavaScript, React.js , Node.js, HTML and Sass, adding to my capability as a developer.<br>
 My previous career in UX and graphic design allowed me to build on my creativity to develop websites with Adobe Dreamweaver and CMS platforms such as WordPress and Wix.
 With my growing knowledge as a frontend developer, designing apps, debugging and finding solutions are my new tools.

 ## <a name="skills">Tech Skills</a>
 - JavaScript - React - Redux - Node.js
-- Ruby - Rails
-- HTML - CSS - Bootstrap
+- Sass - HTML - CSS - Bootstrap
-- RSpec
 - Jasmine - Jest - Enzyme
-- Sinatra - Capybara
-- PostgreSQL - MySQL
-- Travis CI - Code Climate - Heroku
+- Heroku
 - Netlify - cPanel - Domain - hosting management
+- Git, Github
+### <a name="skills">Knowledge of:</a>
+- Ruby, Rails
+- RSpec
+- PostgreSQL - MySQL databases
+- CI/CD, Travis
 #### Web/UI design Skill

 - Adobe XD - Figma - Invision